Overview of Trademark Registration in India

 - If the trademark has not been used yet, the applicant must declare an intent to use it in commerce.
 However, the mark must be used within five years of registration to avoid cancellation.

-- The applicant can be an individual, private limited company, partnership firm, LLP, or other legal entity like associations or trusts.
+- The applicant can be an individual, a company, a partnership firm, an LLP, a Private Limited Company, or any other legal entity, such as an association of persons (AOP) or a trust.

-- The applicant must have the legal right to use the trademark or be the owner of the brand associated with the trademark.
+- The applicant must be the owner of the brand associated with the trademark or have the legal right to use the trademark.

-- The trademark must comply with the Indian Trade Marks Act of 1999 and should not fall under any prohibited categories.
+- The trademark must comply with the Trade Marks Act, 1999 and should not fall under any prohibited categories.

-- Prohibited marks include those that are scandalous, obscene, or deceptive or those that could potentially mislead the public.
+- Prohibited categories include those that are scandalous, obscene, or deceptive, or those that could potentially mislead the public.

-- Trademarks must be registered under the appropriate class based on the nature of the goods or services.
+Trademarks must be registered under the correct class based on the nature of the goods or services.
 India follows the Nice Classification, which includes 34 classes for goods and 11 for services.

 The trademark (whether a word, logo, design, or combination) should be unique and original.
 If it’s a logo or design, it must not resemble any existing logos, symbols, or government emblems.

-8. Proof of Use or Evidence of Intent
+9. Proof of use or evidence of intent

-- While filing a trademark, applicants may need to provide evidence of the first use of the trademark, especially if the application claims prior use.
+- While filing a trademark, applicants may need to provide proof of the first use of the trademark, especially if the application claims prior use.

-- Alternatively, a statement of intent to use is sufficient if the trademark is yet to be used in commerce.
+- A statement of intent to use is sufficient if the trademark is not yet in use in commerce.

 - Applicants must pay the prescribed application fee for trademark registration.
 The fees vary based on the type of applicant, such as individual, MSME, or corporate entities.